ecg-lab/GTA-Hunter-v1/README.md

 time to run: 10.004424810409546
 ```

+The obtained scores in the "Score" column are derived as described at Figure 2 in Kogay et al. 2019.
+The output is in the file "example_output/example_1.txt".

-## How to use it - Example 2: Cross-validate classifier for a gene
+## How to use it - Example 2: Cross-validate classifier's performance for a gene

-In this example, we will identify the accuracy of the classifier using five-fold cross-validation.
+In this example, we will use five-fold cross-validation to examine the accuracy of the classifier to separate viral and GTA homologs of gene g4 with a specific set of parameters.
 ```
 python GTA_Hunter.py -g data/training/gta/4_gta.faa -v data/training/viral/4_viral.faa -c 10000 -w data/training/gta/4_gta.dist data/training/viral/4_viral.dist -t 0.02 -k 3 -p -x 5
 ```
-In the output, on average all sequences will be classified correctly, indicating that tested classifer has 100% of accuracy.
+In the output, we found that on average all sequences in the training dataset are correctly classified, indicating that classifer has 100% of accuracy for the gene g4.

 ```
 We correctly classified (on average) 62.00/62 GTA and 465.00/465 Viral genes. time to run: 61.76529502868652
 ```

+The output is in the file "example_output/example_2.txt".

 ## How to use it - Example 3: Find homologs of RcGTA-like gene in a genome and classify them using the provided training data and the most optimal SVM parameters
-In this example, we will first identify homologs of the RcGTA genes among the encoded proteins in a *Paracoccus marcussi* genome using a BLASTP search (Altschul et al. 1997), and then classify them using training data provided in data/taining folder and the optimal parameters that were detected via cross validation (see Table 2 in Kogay et al. 2019).
+In this example, we will first identify homologs of the RcGTA genes among the encoded proteins in a *Rhodobacter sphaeroides* strain HJ genome using a BLASTP search (Altschul et al. 1997), and then classify them using training data provided in data/taining folder and the optimal parameters that were detected via cross validation (see Table 2 in Kogay et al. 2019).
 The input file is FASTA-formatted file with amino acid sequences of encoded proteins (*.faa format provided by GenBank@NCBI) and is located in the "example_blast" folder.

 Note: please create 'example_outdir' folder before running the program.